huntercfreeman/PlainTextEditor/README.md

-# RichTextEditor
+# PlainTextEditor
-A RichTextEditor written using .NET - Blazor, and C#
+A PlainTextEditor written using .NET - Blazor, and C#